SkywardSyntax/LightingEngine/README.md

 The cube now rotates at a constant speed.
 The `animateCube` function in `components/LightingEngine.js` is responsible for rotating the cube.
 The `angle` variable is incremented by a constant value (0.01) in the `render` function in `components/LightingEngine.js`.
 The `requestAnimationFrame` function is used to continuously call the `render` function, ensuring smooth and constant rotation.

-## Uploading and Rendering STL Files

-The application now allows users to upload STL files and render them rotating instead of the default cube.
-To upload and render an STL file:

-1. Click the "Choose File" button on the main page.
-2. Select an STL file from your computer.
-3. The uploaded STL file will be parsed and rendered in the scene, rotating at a constant speed.

 ## Using the Zoom Slider

 The application now includes a zoom slider to control the zoom level of the model.
 To use the zoom slider: